 Sony offers a 1-year limited warranty on the 1000XM3.
 For more information, view this PDF.

 Once again, Sony has made an impeccable product worthy of our gushing.
-Those in the market for wireless headphones need look no further.
+Those in the market for

 Is there a better alternative?

 No. You can get a pair of headphones that will sound different, but in this class of cans, the Sony WH-1000XM3 are the best blend of performance, features, and comfort.